Class GlopParameters

 public boolean hasDynamicallyAdjustRefactorizationPeriod()If this is true, then basis_refactorization_period becomes a lower bound on the number of iterations between two refactorization (provided there is no numerical accuracy issues).
 Depending on the estimated time to refactorize vs the extra time spend in each solves because of the LU update, we try to balance the two times.

-optional bool dynamically_adjust_refactorization_period = 63 [default = true];
+optional bool dynamically_adjust_refactorization_period = 63 [default = true];- Specified by:

 - Whether the dynamicallyAdjustRefactorizationPeriod field is set.